 - Clifford's Coffee Shop right next door

-Workingman's Club (where Kenny Fisher is playing and there was a big crowd last night.)
+Workingman's Club (where Kenny Fisher played before a big crowd last night.)

 - The Frankstown Bar where Fillmore loves on the second floor.